yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_boot_quickly.rst

         :download:`ddr_1600_singlerank_am62p.h </files/ddr_1600_singlerank_am62p.h>`

         ..
 Image:: /images/SBL_singlerank_ddr.png
          :align: center

 Reducing Linux kernel boot time
 -------------------------------

-- Adding :literal:`quiet`
+- Adding :code:`quiet`

     - To save 8+ seconds, add "quiet" argument in the Kernel "bootargs".
 It suppresses most messages during the Linux start-up sequence.
 To access the logs after login, you can run :code:`dmesg` for the logs to be printed.
-By default, quiet is at a loglevel of 4 and should be adequate to suppress the majority of logs but if finer control is required :litera:`quiet` can be replaced with :literal:`loglevel=x` where x can be 1-14.
+By default, quiet is at a loglevel of 4 and should be adequate to suppress the majority of logs but if finer control is required :code:`quiet` can be replaced with :code:`loglevel=x` where x can be 1-14.

     - The kernel looks for bootargs in 3 places: U-Boot environment variable, the device tree and the kernel config.
 You can add the following in any of the 3 locations.